mghotbi/Toward-a-theory-of-redox-resilience-in-living-Earth-systems/README.md

 ## License & reuse

 Code in this repository is shared for reproducibility.
-Raw datasets remain the property of their original authors/publishers and are subject to their respective licenses — see Table 1 for citations and DOIs.
+Raw datasets remain the property of their original authors/publishers and are subject to their respective licenses — see Table 1 for citations.

 <br>